tiagomqsantos/aws-bootcamp-cruddur-2023/journal/week0.md

-# Week 0 — Billing and Architecture (journal under construction)
+# Week 0 — Billing and Architecture

 ## Summary submitted in Student Portal